Batch Processing Topology Errors Using arcpy and geopandas

 OUTPUT_CSV = r"C:\UtilityNetwork\batch_topology_errors.csv"

-CLUSTER_TOLERANCE = 0.25 # Meters, must match topology configuration
+CLUSTER_TOLERANCE = 0.25 # Meters — MUST match the topology configuration

 def validate_and_extract_topology():

-"""Materialize topology errors and extract schema-aware violation records."""
+"""Materialize topology errors and return schema-aware actionable records."""

 if not arcpy.Exists(GDB_PATH):